theo-brown/tglfnn-ukaea/README.md

 # tglfnn-ukaea
 Neural network surrogate models of the [TGLF](https://gafusion.github.io/doc/tglf.html) quasilinear plasma turbulent transport simulator in various parameter spaces.

+## Paper for acknowledgment

+If you use these models within your work, we request you cite the following paper:

+* L. Zanisi et al., [Data efficent digital twinning strategies and surrogate models of quasilinear turbulence in JET and STEP](https://conferences.iaea.org/event/392/contributions/36059/), International Atomic Energy Agency - Fusion Energy Conference, Chengdu, China, 2025

+# Usage

 Various different methods exist for using the models:

 1. Loading from PyTorch checkpoint